calbasantana/rover-challenges-arena/README.md

 **Student Example**

-The last time I ran this, only one team decided to attempt the challenge, so this is the only available video of students completing this challenge that I have.
+The last time I ran this, only one team decided to attempt the challenge, so this is the only available video of students completing this challenge that I have; please find this video under media/videos.

-[VIDEO]

 ## Challenge 9: SUMO
 [IMAGE OF CHALLENGE FIELD]